 Now, let’s clarify the concepts of relative and absolute URLs.
 A relative URL is used when the destination is on the same server as the link itself.
 The name of the server is omitted, the document name is abbreviated.
 Absolute URL is used when the destination of data transfer is on a different server.

-If the URL in question is downloaded via an HTTP request, this creates a resource vulnerability problem.
+If the URL in question is downloaded via an Hypertext Transfer Protocol request, this creates a resource vulnerability problem.

 Detect if system loads page resources using protocol-relative URLs and go ahead to analyse the other issues on it!